syd711/mephisto_iii/README.md

 The project is a re-implementation of the https://github.com/syd711/mephisto_fx radio UI and based on the callete framework: https://github.com/syd711/callete

+# Known Issues

+* The rotary encoder is not working with 100% precision.
+Sometimes the wrong direction is detected, also sometimes the events lag.
+* Unfortunately the tracks of the albums are not sorted.
+I'm using jkiddo's gmusic api which does not provide the necessary information.

 # Development Setup

 The project was developed with Intellij IDEA, so some of the features described may not